luciad/typescript-documentation/README.md

     ## Change l-td to your liking

-    ### Logo
-    The logo in the left sidebar can be changed by putting a file logo.* in your provided media folder's root (* being the extension).

     ### Themes
     You can specify a theme with the `-t` tag.
 The program will first look if the specified theme exists in its own /themes/ folder.
 If not, it checks in the folder where the program is executed (absolute paths also work).